 Clicking and Popping of the Hand and Wrist

-Clicking and popping can occur even in healthy joints, but sometimes it can indicate a hand or wrist problem that needs medical attention.
+Clicking and popping can occur even in healthy joints, but sometimes it indicates a hand or wrist problem that needs medical attention.

-We thought we’d just address this age-old question before proceeding!
 This type of popping noise is caused by cavitation.
-Cavitation occurs when the joint is stretched, causing negative pressure in the joint which pulls nitrogen gas out of the joint fluid and causes a popping sound.
+Cavitation occurs when the joint is stretched, causing negative pressure in the joint, which pulls nitrogen gas out of the joint fluid and causes a popping sound.
 There is no evidence that popping your knuckles causes arthritis.

 When should you be concerned about clicking and popping?

-If the clicking and popping is associated with pain, limiting your hand function, causing fingers or your wrist to get “stuck” or “lock up”; there may be a more serious underlying problem.
+If the clicking and popping causes pain, limits your hand function, or causes your fingers or wrist to get stuck or lock up, this may signal a more serious underlying problem.

 Common problems causing clicking and popping by location